Artist Statement:

 Since 2010, I have resided in Ontario, namely, Toronto, Cambridge and currently Hamilton.

-In November 2022, I opened a small shop called Unperfekt Studios in the historic Hamilton Farmers’ Market.
+In November 2022, I opened a small shop called Unperfekt Studios at the historic Hamilton Farmers’ Market.
 The shop carries a selection of my original work and reproductions as well as work by mostly local artisans.

 From 2012 – 2017, I was the Co-Chair of the Cambridge Arts Festival – an annual celebration of music, performance, visual arts, and community in the City of Cambridge.
 In 2017, I founded CAF Collective, a group of Cambridge-based artists that collaborated to create a live large-scale art installation and printmaking workshop on July 22, 2017 as part of Cambridge Arts Festival.
 An exhibition of our individual works were also on display in July at a pop-up gallery at 63 Dickson Street in Cambridge.